Seamonsters-2605/Seamonsters-2605.github.io/docs/setup/index.md

 ## Install Python

 All robot code is written in Python.
-See the end of this document for some Python tutorials.
+See [this page](../learn-python) for some Python tutorials.

 - Go to [python.org/downloads](https://www.python.org/downloads/)
 - Download the latest version of Python 3 (NOT Python 2).
 The current version (as of October 2017) is 3.6.3.